9 Statistical Challenges for Credit Unions

 By Sarah Snell Cooke, Cooke Consulting Solutions

-Some of the statistics listed should truly scare credit unions into making it easier to join their institutions, improving marketing strategies, enhancing onboarding and better retaining members.
+Some of the statistics outlined below should truly scare credit unions into making it easier for consumers to join their institutions, improving their marketing strategies, enhancing and streamlining onboarding, and working to improve member retention.
 The percent of credit union members in the peak borrowing age range has dwindled significantly.
 Meanwhile, millennials seem to have poor or no credit history for the most part.
 And if they’re aren’t getting a good experience at your credit union, they know where they can because the vast majority of credit union members also have a relationship with a bank.

 - In 2014 (The Credit Union National Association's (CUNA) last study found), 35% of credit union members were peak borrowers, which was down from 51% in 1989 but up a few points from 2012.